 The FSPA teaching philosophy was developed by faculty and staff through extensive research in student achievement.
 This innovative approach, Beyond Boundaries, utilizes non-judgmental teaching techniques designed to encourage and support the individual goals and learning styles of students.
 The FSPA seeks to provide a learning environment that is safe and nurturing while offering challenges and opportunities for growth.

-Group classes and lessons are tought by a caring faculty of more than 50 degreed and certified instructors.
+Group classes and lessons are taught by a caring faculty of more than 50 degreed instructors.
 Esteemed artists in their own disciplines, FSPA teachers provide world-class instruction in a fun, supportive atmosphere.
 Additionally, students have the option to participate in performance ensembles and community partnership programs.

-All students are welcome at the FSPA, regardless of age or ability.
+All students are welcome at the FSPA, regardless of age or skill level.
 A variety of tuition assistance and tuition-free programs are available, making study at the FSPA possible for everyone.